julia-claira/Olympic_Analysis/README.md

 ## Description

-This dashboard encourages users to dynamically explore top medal-winning countries for an individual sport or overall, while comparing the respective GDP and populations.
+This dashboard encourages users to dynamically explore top medal-winning countries for an individual sport or overall Olympic, while comparing the respective GDPs and populations.